Metropolitan Washington Airports Authority: Governance

 The authority is governed by a 17-member board of directors with seven members appointed by the Governor of Virginia, four by the Mayor of the District of Columbia, three by the Governor of Maryland, and three by the President of the United States.
 Leading the management of the authority is president and chief executive officer, John E. Potter.
 Potter's tenure began on July 18, 2011 after a nationwide search was conducted for a permanent president and CEO.
 Three people served as CEO prior to Potter: James Wilding, James Bennett and Lynn Hampton.
 Each airport operated by MWAA is under the direction of a vice president and airport manager.

+Members of the Board of Directors appointed by the President

+As with the other members of the board, these are appointed for six year terms, renewable once, are not allowed to serve past the expiration of their terms, may not hold elective or appointive political office, and serves without compensation except for reasonable expenses incident to board functions.
+The members of the board appointed by the President must be registered voters other states than Maryland, Virginia, or the District of Columbia.
+No more than two of these three members may be of the same political party.
+In carrying out their duties on the board, members appointed by the President shall ensure that adequate consideration is given to the national interest.
+They may be removed by the President for cause.

+Current board members appointed by the President

+The current members of the MWAA board appointed by the President as of 22 December 2024:

 Airport highways: the Dulles Access and Toll roads

 MWAA's lease encompasses the Dulles Access Road's right-of-way.
 The Dulles Airport Access Road serves traffic to and from Dulles Airport only.
 Since 2008, MWAA has had ownership of the Dulles Toll Road, the outer lanes of the right-of-way which were built by the Virginia Department of Transportation, and the usage of which is subject to a toll.
 However, the inner lanes, which comprise the aforementioned Dulles Access Road, are free of charge for drivers going directly between Dulles Airport and the surrounding area.